 There are some things I might would do differently in here the second time around and we certainly reconfigured things a time or two, but I’m so happy with how cheerful their space is and they have really been enjoying it at the beach this week!

 Thanks so much for stopping by today and for cheering me on over the last several months.
 I know I have overgrammed and talked way too much about the progress on Instagram Stories, but the feedback has been too amazing to ignore.
-Be sure to come back again tomorrow, where I’ll be talking all about the master bedroom (as master as you can get in a camper!) and sharing all the details on how this little project began!
+This has been the biggest labor of love and we couldn’t be more excited to head out on our adventure!